Beyond Top Activations: Efficient and Reliable Crowdsourced Evaluation of Automated Interpretability: Large-Scale Crowdsourced Study

 \subsubsection{Results}

-The overall results from the crowdsourced evaluation are shown in Table \ref{tab:mturk_res}.
-In Figure \ref{fig:example_ratings}, we show some example descriptions and their scores.
-We can see Linear Explanation performs clearly the best overall despite being limited to using a predefined concept set.
+The overall results from the crowdsourced evaluation are shown in Figure \ref{fig:large_scale_results}.
+See Appendix \ref{app:detailed_mturk_results} for more detailed results, including example explanations and their scores.
+We can see Linear Explanations performs the best overall despite being limited to using a predefined concept set.
 We think this is likely because it is the only explanation method tested that is optimized to explain the entire range of activations instead of focusing only on highest activations.
-The second best performing method was CLIP-Dissect \cite{oikarinen2023clip} while the other methods performed roughly equally with some variance based on the model evaluated.
+The second best performing method is CLIP-Dissect \cite{oikarinen2023clip} or INVERT \cite{bykov2023labeling} depending on the model evaluated.
 It is somewhat surprising that recent methods based on large language models \cite{bai2025interpret, shaham2024multimodal} did not outperform simpler baselines despite being able to provide very accurate and complex description in some cases.
 We think this is caused by a few reasons: \begin{enumerate}[leftmargin=2em] \item Focus on highly activating inputs only, leading to overly specific explanations that do not describe lower activations. \item Inconsistency.
-While all 5 methods mostly produce relevant descriptions, more complex methods such as those relying on LLMs often have more variance in their description quality, leading to poor explanations for some neurons. \end{enumerate} Finally, overall we see that methods that perform better on automated SigLIP scoring (Table \ref{tab:siglip_sim_len1}) also performed well on the human study (Table \ref{tab:mturk_res}).
-While correlation scores decreased overall (perhaps due to label noise), the order between methods remained stable, highlighting the reliability of SigLIP based explanation evaluation.
+While all 5 methods mostly produce relevant descriptions, more complex methods such as those relying on LLMs often have more variance in their description quality, leading to poor explanations for some neurons. \end{enumerate}

+Overall the correlation scores were quite low, with best methods reaching $\sim0.2$ correlation, highlighting the need for further improvement in explanation methods and/or creating more interpretable models.